GSNCodes/Deep-Learning-Architectures/VGG/README.md

 ## Notes

-The `VGG_Net.py` script contains the VGG16 and VGG19 models.
+The `VGG_Net.py` script contains the VGG16 and VGG19 models built from scratch.

 `main.py` contains code to train the models in the above file.
 You can choose between the two models as follows:-